shubhamgiri70/People-of-GOT/README.md

 # People-of-GOT

-these are the features to Peoples of GOT app
+these are the features to People of GOT app

 Filter by house